 - Once the application is approved, the Adopt-A-Park Agreement and permit is completed and forwarded for approval.

-- Make sure all volunteers sign a waiver release submit to Parks and Recreation Manager prior to participation in the program.
+- Make sure all volunteers sign a waiver release and submit it to Parks and Recreation Manager prior to participation in the program.

 - Recruit and schedule volunteers from your organization to implement the program.